- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Rhododendron tomentosum - swamp porst
+Rhododendron tomentosum

-Rhododendron Tomentosum is a small to medium -sized shrub that can reach a height of 30 to 80 centimeters.
+Rhododendron tomentosum is a small to medium -sized shrub that can reach a height of 30 to 80 centimeters.
 The growth shape is shrub -like with densely hairy branches and leaves.
 The leaves are evergreen, oval to elliptically shaped and have a velvety, gray -green top and a strongly hairy, white to silver -gray underside.
 This dense hair is used to protect against cold temperatures and drying out.

 The flowers typically appear in late spring until early summer and are tubular, about 1 to 2 centimeters long.
 They are mostly white until pink colored and appear in dense, grape -like inflorescences.
 After flowering, the plant forms small, berry -like fruits, which, however, are largely unnoticed for humans.